wmodes/blackrockstation/README.md

 Install the python module requirements with:

 `% pip install -r requirements.txt`

+Additionally, if you are developing on MacOS, install fake-rpi, a package intended to provide a lightweight (dependency-free) fake interface for Raspberry Pi GPIO:

+`% pip install fake-rpi

 You'll probably need the media files for testing.
 Download the mediafiles to the root: